ShieldHeart1/RelentlessNight/README.md

 Installation Instructions:

-Ensure you are using game version 1.77 or above (indicated top-left on game main menu).
+1. Ensure you are using game version 1.93 or above (indicated top-left on game main menu).

-Follow the instructions on how to install mods at the top of Xpazemen’s great list of TLD mods.
+2. Follow the instructions on how to install mods at the top of Xpazemen’s great list of TLD mods.

-Ensure you have downloaded ModSetting as well as Relentless Night, and ensure you have placed them both in the “Mods” folder.
+3. Ensure you have downloaded ModSetting as well as Relentless Night, and ensure you have placed them both in the “Mods” folder.

-Launch your game and enjoy!
+4. Launch your game and enjoy!

-Complete List of Mod Features and Options (v4.0):
+Complete List of Mod Features and Options (v4.30):

-new All mod gameplay features can now be customized in game Option > Mod Settings > Relentless Night Settings.
+* new All mod gameplay features can now be customized dynamically within game Option > Mod Settings > Relentless Night.

 new Electric Torch Lighting – During an aurora, you can light torches without a match directly from electric outlets and live electric cables.